originrose/cortex/compute/README.md

 # compute

 Library designed to provide a generic compute abstraction to allow some level of shared implementation between a cpu and cuda design.
-Potentially could be used for a multiple-machine abstraction as well.

 ## License